mrsahin101/Video_Lectures/Linux/Guru99_Introduction_to_Linux_OS/Notes.md

 - It is user friendly.

 - Vi can be in two mode
     1. **Command Mode** : Move the cursor and cut, copy, paste the text.
-Save the changes to the fie.
+Save the changes to the file.
 Commands are case sensitive
     2. **Insert Mode** : This mode is for inserting text to file.
 Press <code>i</code> on the keyboaard to enter insert mode.
 Presse Esc key to save changes and return to return command mode.
 - <code>vi filename</code> : Open filename with vi.